SESMG/SESMG/docs/index.rst

 - **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the source shall be included to the model.
 0 = inactive, 1 = active.
 - **input**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **load profile**: Specifies the basis onto which the load profile of the sink is to be created.
 If the Richardson tool is to be used, "richardson" has to be inserted.
-For standard load profiles, its acronym is used (see [@tbl:standardloadprofiles; @tbl:heatprofiles]).
+For standard load profiles, its acronym is used.
 If a time series is used, "timeseries" must be entered.
 If the source is not fixed, the fill character "x" has to be used.
 - **annual demand [kWh/a]**: Annual energy demand of the sink.
 Required when using the Richardson Tool or standard load profiles.
 When using time series, the fill character "x" is used.
 - **occupants [RICHARDSON]**: Number of occupants living in the respective building.
 Only required when using the Richardson tool, use fill character “x” for other load profiles.
-- **building class [HEAT SLP ONLY]**: BDEW-building class (see [@tbl:BuildingClasses]).
+- **building class [HEAT SLP ONLY]**: BDEW-building class.
 - **wind class [HEAT SLP ONLY]**: wind classification for building location (0=not windy, 1=windy)
 - **fixed**: Indicates whether it is a fixed sink or not.
 0 = not fixed; 1 = fixed.